We use traffic logging cookies to analyse data about web-page traffic.

 Access to your data

 Calls to our offices may be recorded; this is for our protection and yours.
-Calls are used for training and monitoring purposes and may be used in the unlikely event of a complaint.
+Calls such as these are used for training and monitoring purposes and consequently may used in the unlikely event of a complaint.
 Our complaint policy is here.